SINGAPORE: Oil prices were up in Asia on Thursday as investors hunted for bargains after crude markets plunged in late US trade, analysts said.

-New York's main contract, West Texas Intermediate (WTI) light sweet crude for delivery in August, gained 25 cents to $96.18 per barrel in the afternoon.
+New York's main contract, light sweet crude for delivery in September, added 53 cents to 92.46 per barrel.

-"I think today is just pretty much a relief rally on the back of heavily sold oil prices yesterday," said Serene Lim, an oil and gas analyst for ANZ bank in Singapore.
+"I think its just a temporary relief rally because oil prices were quite battered yesterday," said Serene Lim, oil and gas analyst for ANZ bank in Singapore.

 Copyright AFP (Agence France-Presse), 2011